natedillon/javascript-modules-example/README.md

 # JavaScript Modules Example

-An example project using JavaScript modules.
+An example project using JavaScript modules, created for the article [“Using JavaScript Modules”](https://ntdln.com/2017/07/25/using-javascript-modules/).

 ## Running Locally